-And like avo on toast, there’s plenty of good ideas for you to ‘borrow’ in your pursuit to reduce your waste and reliance on single-use packaging.
+There's plenty of good ideas for you to ‘borrow’ in your pursuit to reduce waste and reliance on single-use packaging.
 Some of those ideas have been created by businesses exactly like yours.
 They’ve taken the plunge first, so you don’t have to, you just get to copy and paste!

 Below are some solutions you might like to copy.
-Read their stories with a sense of admiration, but please don’t be dismayed if you don’t think it could work for you straight away.
 Keep in mind that these businesses started with small changes first, and it's those small changes that you can start today, then grow from.

 Have you ever embarked on a project that continued to evolve and grow into something you never could have imagined?
 This is exactly what happened to Damien and Kate Nabbs, owners of Dejaxo Artisan Bakery and Cafe.